Hello

 Triumph motorcycles purchased OSET bikes in 2022.
 This was great news for OSET and secured the future of the company.

 One September day, I received a message inviting me and other dealers to Triumph to unveil the new machines.
 I went along and had a great day.
-I saw the new bikes, I got free food!
-And we had a tour of the factory.
+I saw the new OSET bikes and we had a tour of the factory.

 It became apparent that things are now to be more formal.
 The days of one family business dealing with a another had gone.
 But Triumph inspired me to try and become more professional.
 I had to apply for a new account, and sadly this is where the story pretty much ends.